-This document comes in two versions, which match the two versions of a student transcript that were described in the first section.
-The two versions are How to Read a Student Transcript and How to Read a Student Permanent Record.
+This document comes in two versions, which match the two versions of a student transcript that were described above.
+Examples are provided below.
 You can print the version that matches the title at the top of your transcript.

 How do I change my records to reflect my name and/or gender?